MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 This feature was first introduced in Microsoft Edge version 91, and we shipped a bug fix in Microsoft Edge version 93.

-Learn more in our [PWA and Microsoft Store documentation][StoreandPWAs].
+Learn more in [Publish your Progressive Web App to the Microsoft Store][StoreandPWAs].

 ### Window Controls Overlay origin trials